SAP/openui5-docs/docs/Icon_and_Icon_Pool_21ea0ea.md

 > }
 > ```

-The JSON file has the same name as the `woff` and `woff2` files, so it is not necessary to set `metadataURI`.
+The JSON file has the same name as the `woff2` file, so it is not necessary to set `metadataURI`.
 To register the icon in the `IconPool`, use the following code.
 Note that in the example the metadata is not loaded until one icon from this icon set is used because `lazy` is set to true.

 ``` js
 // "IconPool" required from module "sap/ui/core/IconPool"